AdaCore Security Policy

 Manual

 Security events detected by staff are reported to security@adacore.com, product-security@adacore.com, or through our Security Portal.
 All options reach AdaCore security staff.
-A Security Incident Response Checklist is available to help identify the severity and actions to be taken in such cases.
+A Security Incident Response Checklist is employed to classify the incident severity and direct actions to be taken.

 Incident handling